michaelkryukov/heroku-python-script/README.md

    git push heroku master
    ```

-11. Run you worker with command:
+11. Run you worker with following command.
    ```
    heroku ps:scale worker=1
    ```

 12. Now everything should be working.
-You can check your logs with:
+You can check your logs with.

    ```
    heroku logs --tail